DakshS2028/Wills-park-alpharetta-Tennis-reservation-system/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+##  License

-This project is developed for the City of Alpharetta's tennis court management system.
+This project is developed for the City of Alpharetta's tennis court management system by Daksh Shah

-## 📞 Support

-For technical support or questions:
-- Email: athleticprograms@alpharetta.ga.us
-- Phone: Check City of Alpharetta website for current contact information

----

 **Last Updated**: July 2025
 **Version**: 1.0.0